 When I first tried this cleaning method, my house-cleaning was done on Autopilot.

-Also, the need for deep cleaning has been banished.
+Also, the need for deep cleaning banished.

 You accomplish things on autopilot when you do them without even thinking.